stefanniekamp/ReuseDNA/README.md

 **Extract from publication:**

-Using [caDNAno](https://github.com/sdouglas/cadnano2), a computeraided design tool for DNA origami, we first routed the scaffold to approximate a 3D shape and exported the design from caDNAno as a text file in JSON format.
+Using [caDNAno](https://github.com/sdouglas/cadnano2), a computer-aided design tool for DNA origami, we first routed the scaffold to approximate a 3D shape and exported the design from caDNAno as a text file in JSON format.
 Next, we used a custom Python script (provided here) and input the JSON file and desired number of unique staples (e.g. 10).
 We included the option to specify specific staple sequences as input, or to input a range of desired staple lengths and automatically generate sequences.
 The script determines each custom scaffold sequence by generating a random staple layout, repeatedly assigning a set of staple sequences to that layout, and then assigning the appropriate complementary bases to the scaffold.
 Because highly repetitive scaffold sequences can be difficult to synthesize, we used 10,000 iterations to create a library of custom scaffold sequences.
 We ranked the sequences according to total fraction of nucleotides that appear in a “repetitive” motif, defined as a 12 base window that appears morethan once in the scaffold.
-Then we selected the leastrepetitive scaffold sequence for synthesis.
+Then we selected the least repetitive scaffold sequence for synthesis.

 ####Userguide:

+This custom python script consists basically of four parts:

+1. **random_staple_sequence_generator.py**: This script calculates random staple (oligonucleotide) sequences if desired.
+In addition to generating these sequences this part also has a 'cleanup' function where sequences can be specified that should be avoided.
+As of now these sequences are:
+	A.  aaaaa = 'AAAAA'
+	B.  ccccc = 'CCCCC'
+	C.  ggggg = 'GGGGG'
+	D.  ttttt = 'TTTTT'
+	E.  SacII = 'CCGCGG'
+	F.  SalI = 'GTCGAC'
+	G.  SacI = 'GAGCTC'
+    H.  BtsCI = 'GGATG'
+    I.  BtsCIComplement = 'CCTAC'
+2. 	**Staple_breaking_and_sequence_analysis.py**: